bestlong/node-red-contrib-mssql-plus/README.md

 * Use mustache in your SQL queries including msg, flow and global context. e.g...
   * `SELECT TOP {{{payload.maxRows}}} * FROM [MyTable] WHERE Name = '{{{flow.name}}}' AND quantity <= {{{global.maxQty}}}`
   * View the final query (mustache rendered into values) in `msg.query` to understanding what happened to your {{{mustache}}} parameters
-* Enter parameters in the UI or send parameters in via `msg.queryParams` for use in your SQL queries e.g...
+* Enter parameters in the UI or send parameters in via `msg`, `flow` or `global` variables for use in your SQL queries e.g...
   * `SELECT * FROM [MyTable] WHERE Name = @name AND quantity <= @maxQty`
   * View the final parameters (rendered with final values) in `msg.queryParams` that were used in the query to aid debugging
   * View output parameters values in `msg.queryParams` after the query has executed